Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

    3. Click the drop-down list in the **API Endpoint** column.

-   4. Choose the Product Cloud API created in the previous step.
+   4. Choose the Product Cloud API created in the previous section.

    5. Click **Save**.